Last updated

 Step 5: Start sending messages

 After everything is approved, you can start sending customer support messages or initiate conversations using templates.
-All customer-initiated messages must be responded to within 24 hours.
+All prospect-initiated messages must be responded to within 24 hours.

 Conclusion

-Looking to make your workflow smoother? folk CRM helps teams centralize contacts and manage conversations—including launching WhatsApp in one click once everything’s connected.
+Looking to make your sales workflow smoother?
+For teams of 20-50 people, folk CRM is the best solution to centralize contacts and manage WhatsApp conversations—including launching WhatsApp in one click once everything's connected.
+It's specifically designed for growing sales teams who need powerful contact management without the complexity of enterprise solutions.